Current Research

 Current Projects

-Please contact us if you are interested in volunteering as a research participant in our studies!
+Please fill out this research interest form or contact us if you are interested in volunteering as a research participant in our studies!

 Biomarkers of Auditory Hypersensitivity

 Auditory hypersensitivity refers to a range of sound tolerance problems that can include excessive loudness perception, negative emotional reactions to sound (e.g., fear, annoyance), and physical pain.
-Many people experience symptoms of auditory hypersensitivity including individuals who have normal hearing, hyperacusis, tinnitus, autism spectrum disorder, migraine, and PTSD.
+Many children and adults experience symptoms of auditory hypersensitivity including those who have normal hearing, hyperacusis, tinnitus, autism spectrum disorder, migraine, and PTSD.

-Projects in this research area focus on understanding how neural activity within and outside the auditory system contributes to auditory hypersensitivity across diverse populations.
+Projects in this research area focus on understanding how neural activity within and outside the auditory system contributes to auditory hypersensitivity across diverse groups of children and adults.
 We also seek to understand how loudness perception and emotional sound processing change across the lifespan and as a consequence of hearing loss.

-We incorporate a variety of techniques including neuroimaging (EEG), eye-tracking, skin conductance measures, heart rate measures, and behavioral hearing tests.
-The central motivation of this work is to develop improved clinical tools for evaluating and treating auditory hypersensitivity.
+We incorporate a variety of techniques including questionnaires, neuroimaging (EEG), eye-tracking, skin conductance measures, heart rate measures, and behavioral hearing tests.
+The primary goal of this work is to develop improved clinical tools for evaluating and treating auditory hypersensitivity.

 Understanding the Lived Experience of Hyperacusis and Clinical Practices in the United States